 quiver, pop and dissolve: three essays in gastromorphology (2017)

-A collaboration with Jozef Youssef of Kitchen Theory in which the soundtrack to the dining experience will be delivered via participants' mobile devices.
-To be premiered at the third Web Audio Conference, Queen Mary University, London, August 21, 2017.
+A collaboration with Jozef Youssef of Kitchen Theory in which the soundtrack to the dining experience was delivered via participants' mobile devices.
+Premiered at the third Web Audio Conference, Queen Mary University of London, August 21, 2017.

 ploughman's lunch: an aural reconsideration (2017)

 A collaboration with David Matchett of London's Borough Market.
 Premiered at the Oxford Symposium on Food and Cookery, July 9, 2017.